Skip to main content

 Sermorelin a Foundational GHRH Analog

-Sermorelin is a synthetic peptide that consists of the first 29 of human GHRH.
+Sermorelin is a synthetic peptide that consists of the first 29 amino acids of human GHRH.
 Its structure makes it a direct analog of the body’s natural signaling molecule.
 When administered, Sermorelin binds to GHRH receptors in the pituitary gland, prompting it to produce and secrete growth hormone.

 One of Sermorelin’s key characteristics is its short half-life, which means it provides a quick but transient stimulus.
 This mimics the body’s natural pulsatile release of GHRH, making it a safe and effective option for gently encouraging the pituitary to function more optimally.
 By enhancing the primary GH pulse of the night, Sermorelin can help individuals achieve deeper, more restorative sleep.